alunodoisgte/prep/teachers/README.md

 ## [⏫ Other](#)

 Prep is an adjustment period.
-Students become acclimated to the school, surroundings, students and instructors.
+Students become acclimated to the school, surroundings, students, and instructors.
 Be very aware of this adjustment and take care to ensure the first impression is a good one and not frustration.
 There is a real danger of scaring students away from programming if they are pushed too hard or not allowed a fair